kentaroy47/MetricLearning-mnist-pytorch/README.md

-# arcface-mnist
+# MetricLearning with MNIST w/pytorch
 try Metric Learning with MNIST!

 ## What is this repo?
-We try various metric learning with MNIST dataset.
+We try various metric learning with MNIST dataset and visualize results with T-SNE.

 Please see the each notebooks for the codes.